jhaals/tutter/README.md

 Tutter uses [octokit.rb](https://github.com/octokit/octokit.rb) to communicate with the Github [API](http://developer.github.com/v3/)

 ### Features to implement
-* Add web hooks in Github automatically or in a nicer way
 * Support multiple actions per project
 * Authenticate as a Github application
 * Features your're missing (please contribute)